 The Home Learning Program at WAS has reinforced our connection as a school community.
 We want to build on this.
-To help map the future of parent-school collaboration we have designed a Parent Survey.
-This will be emailed to families next week.
+Parents are helping to map the future of parent-school collaboration.
 Your feedback will help us re-focus our new strategic plan and help us build in what we have learnt over the past nine weeks.

 26 May update